 3: What information does a GTX test provide?

-This recognises the client’s oxygen uptake limit. for a precise rather than estimated exercise plan.
+This recognizes the client’s oxygen uptake limit. for a precise rather than estimated exercise plan.

 4: Who should have a stress test?